EU ethics committee clears Barroso of wrongdoing over Goldman job

-BRUSSELS An EU ethics committee has cleared former European Commission chief Jose Manuel Barroso of breaking rules by taking a job at Goldman Sachs but said he did not show the "considerate judgment" one would expect from someone of his stature.
+BRUSSELS Oct 31 An EU ethics committee has cleared former European Commission chief Jose Manuel Barroso of breaking the rules by taking a job at Goldman Sachs but said he did not show the "considerate judgment" one would expect from someone of his stature.

-The Portuguese ex-premier caused an uproar when he joined the U.S. investment bank as an adviser for Brexit, with critics saying it further diminished public confidence in the European Union in the wake of Britain's damaging vote to leave the bloc.
+The former Portuguese premier caused an uproar when he joined the U.S. investment bank as an adviser for Brexit, with critics saying it further diminished public confidence in the European Union in the wake of Britain's damaging vote to leave.

 "There are not sufficient grounds to establish a violation of the duty of integrity and discretion ... with regard to the acceptance by former President Barroso of the positions of non-executive chairman ... and adviser in relation to (Goldman's) business with its clients," the Ethical Committee said.